 Freelance Content Marketing Consultant For Hire: Mihael D. Cacic

-But I’ve nevertheless managed to land a few high-profile clients like Sujan Patel, Useinsider, Mailshake, VoilaNorbert, Rightinbox, etc. and got them pretty awesome results
+I’ve worked with quite a few high-profile clients like Sujan Patel, Insider, Mailshake, VoilaNorbert, Rightinbox, etc., and got pretty awesome results:

-Note: we’re talking direct traffic-to-product-trial signups here; which directly translates to additional $78,120 in revenue for this client.
+Note: we’re talking direct traffic-to-product-trial signups here; which directly translate to a seven-figure profit for this client.

 How was I able to achieve this as a brand new content marketing consultant?